runingnad/abcd123/mobile/assets/README.md

 # Assets Directory

-This directory contains all the static assets for the MedChain Mobile app.
+This directory contains all the static assets for the MedCare Mobile app.

 ## Required Files